 Publications since 2005

-Twum-Danso Imoh, A, Bourdillon, M and Meichsner, S (forthcoming 2018), ‘Introduction: Exploring Children’s Lives Beyond the Binary of the global North and global South’, in Twum-Danso Imoh, A, Bourdillon, M and Meichsner, S (eds.)
-Global Childhoods Beyond the North-South Divide, Palgrave.
+Twum-Danso Imoh, A., Bourdillon, M. and Meichsner, S. (2018), ‘Introduction: Exploring children’s lives beyond the binary of the global North and global South’, in Twum-Danso Imoh, A., Bourdillon, M. and Meichsner, S. (eds.)
+Global Childhoods Beyond the North-South Divide, New York: Palgrave (P).

-Bourdillon, M and Meichsner, S, Twum-Danso Imoh, A (forthcoming 2018), ‘Reflections on Binary Thinking’ in Twum-Danso Imoh, A, Bourdillon, M and Meichsner, S (eds.)
-Global Childhoods Beyond the North-South Divide, Palgrave.
+Bourdillon, M., Meichsner, S. and Twum-Danso Imoh, A. (2018), ‘Reflections on binary thinking’ in Twum-Danso Imoh, A., Bourdillon, M. and Meichsner, S. (eds.)
+Global Childhoods Beyond the North-South Divide, New York: Palgrave (J).

 Twum-Danso Imoh, A. O. (2016).
 Tackling the Physical Punishment of Children in Resource Poor Contexts: The Utility of a Community Starting Point Approach for Action and Intervention in Children’s Rights Programming.
 The International Journal of Children’s Rights, 24(2), 469-487. doi:10.1163/15718182-02402005

 Twum-Danso Imoh, A and Ansell, N. (eds.)
 (2014), Children’s Lives in the Era of Children’s Rights: The Progress of the Convention on the Rights of the Child in Africa, Oxford: Routledge.

 Twum-Danso Imoh, A (2014), ‘Realising children’s rights in Africa: an introduction’, in Afua Twum-Danso Imoh and Nicola Ansell (eds.), Children’s Lives in the Era of Children’s Rights: The Progress of the Convention on the Rights of the Child in Africa, Oxford: Routledge.